Thesis prizes and contests

 The winners are chosen in February-March among the recommendations of the faculties.

-The Office of the Vice-Provost, Graduate and Postdoctoral Studies will strike a selection committee to review the nominees’ files.
+The Office of the Vice-Provost, Graduate and Postdoctoral Studies will convene a selection committee to review the nominees’ files.

 The selection committee will announce the winners by May 15.
-Decisions are based on the examiners’ reports submitted prior to the oral defence and the nomination letter.
-Please note that in the case of a doctoral thesis, the external examiner’s report plays a major role in the decision.
+Decisions are based on the examiners’ reports submitted prior to the oral defence and the nomination letter of the Faculty.

 Presentation of prizes

 The winners of the Governor General’s Gold Medal will be announced at the Spring Convocation ceremonies.
 The medal will be handed in person to those winners who are present.
 As such, attendance at the ceremony of these recipients is especially important.
 All other prize winners will receive their certificate and prize money shortly after the Convocation.

 The names of the winners and the prizes will be announced on the Graduate and Postdoctoral Studies website.
 A mention of the prize will also appear on winning students’ transcripts.